governance-game/governance-game/standard-for-public-code-assessment.md

 ## [Document the code](https://standard.publiccode.net/criteria/documenting.html)

-- [ ] criterion met.
+- [x] criterion met.

 Requirement | meets | &nbsp;links&nbsp;and&nbsp;notes&nbsp;
 -----|-----|-----
-All of the functionality of the [codebase](https://standard.publiccode.net/glossary.html#codebase), [policy](https://standard.publiccode.net/glossary.html#policy) as well as source, MUST be described in language clearly understandable for those that understand the purpose of the [code](https://standard.publiccode.net/glossary.html#code). |  |
+All of the functionality of the [codebase](https://standard.publiccode.net/glossary.html#codebase), [policy](https://standard.publiccode.net/glossary.html#policy) as well as source, MUST be described in language clearly understandable for those that understand the purpose of the [code](https://standard.publiccode.net/glossary.html#code). | yes |
 The documentation of the codebase MUST contain a description of how to install and run the source code. | yes |
 The documentation of the codebase MUST contain examples demonstrating the key functionality. | yes | video linked in README The documentation of the codebase SHOULD contain a high level description that is clearly understandable for a wide audience of stakeholders, like the [general public](https://standard.publiccode.net/glossary.html#general-public) and journalists. | yes |
 The documentation of the codebase SHOULD contain a section describing how to install and run a standalone version of the source code, including, if necessary, a test dataset. | yes |
 The documentation of the codebase SHOULD contain examples for all functionality. | yes | video and README The documentation SHOULD describe the key components or modules of the codebase and their relationships, for example as a high level architectural diagram. | n/a | There are .tex files and a Makefile, no architecture
-There SHOULD be [continuous integration](https://standard.publiccode.net/glossary.html#continuous-integration) tests for the quality of the documentation. |  |
+There SHOULD be [continuous integration](https://standard.publiccode.net/glossary.html#continuous-integration) tests for the quality of the documentation. | yes |
 Including examples that make users want to immediately start using the codebase in the documentation of the codebase is OPTIONAL. | yes |

 ## [Use plain English](https://standard.publiccode.net/criteria/understandable-english-first.html)